Skip to content

 Smiling Senior Woman and Adult Daughter on Couch_Lakeshore Senior Living

 Lakeshore Senior Living is a brand-new assisted living and memory care community in Guntersville, Alabama.
 We know the signs of when it may be time to make the transition from assisted living to memory care well, and we are sharing them with you to help you make this decision for someone you love.
+Many families face similar decisions, and memory care varies depending on each individual’s needs, so it’s important to assess safety, independence, and quality of life when considering your options.

 Sign 1: Frequent Wandering and/or Getting Lost